Fluster Buster

 • To add additional flavor and insure that the sausage is cooked through, boil the sausage in beer for 5-7 minutes before browning.

-✔ To add additional flavor and insure that the sausage is cooked through, boil the sausage in beer for 5-7 minutes before browning.
+• To add additional flavor and ensure that the sausage is cooked through, boil the sausage in beer for 5-7 minutes before browning.

 Disclosure: Some of the links in this post are affiliate links.
 If you click on the link and purchase the item, I will receive a commission.
 I only recommend products or services that I personally believe will add value to my readers.
 All opinions stated are strictly my own.
 Read our full disclosure policy for more information.

-Filed Under: Food, Holiday Recipes, Simple Recipes Tagged With: entrée, holiday, recipe, St. Patrick's day
+Filed Under: Food, Holiday Recipes, Simple Recipes Tagged With: entree, holiday, pork, recipe, St. Patrick's day

 Comments